by Robert Lanz LCSW

 Hey, I thought.
 He’s not my patient and not my responsibility.
 He wasn’t acting suicidal or homicidal- although my assessment of that was pretty brief.
 I left Mr. Puffy there and that was the end of my intervention-almost.
 Between Mr. Puffy and the topless place it was always interesting to go home and while it wasn’t too hard to resist the topless temptation it was always difficult to zip by the schizophrenic with a load in his pants and a bad attitude about social workers.
 A “Fuck you” response has never dissuaded me from trying to help someone in need.

 In the mid-eighties or so, psychotropic medications began to improve and the days of Thorazine cocktails were waning.
 New anti-psychotic medications with a more benign side effect profile became a staple in the ER.
 It was a good sign and we all hoped that better medications would lead to better compliance with chronic thought disorder patients like Mr. Puffy.
 The feeling was, if we could get psychiatric patients started on the new medications they would clear their thinking and that clarity would result in a desire to continue with the medications.
 Made sense to us, but we weren’t the ones that needed the medications and that was just a group fantasy we all had.
-Chronic thought disorder patients remained, well, chronic, but I still had a dream for the sidewalk schizophrenic.
+Chronic thought disorder patients remained, uh, chronic, but I still had a dream for the sidewalk schizophrenic.

-Along with the new meds was a new way of administrating the meds, my all time favorite being the time release, injectable Haldol that worked for a month-so before it wore off, the patient, while still thinking clearly, comes to the clinic at the three week point and gets another shot.
+Along with the new meds was a new way of administrating the meds, my all time favorite being the time release, inject-able Haldol that worked for a month-so before it wore off, the patient, while still thinking clearly, comes to the clinic at the three week point and gets another shot.
 Not perfect by any means but a lot closer than we ever got before.

 About the third time we used the injection type Haldol in the ER I noticed there was enough left over in the little bottle for another shot.
 And that’s when the Mr. Puffy moral quandary came over me.
 Not some simple moral quandary like, should I stop at the topless bar and get a couple of margaritas and a naked lap dance after a hard night of death and destruction in the ER, but a true existential moral dilemma of epic proportions.

 The dilemma would involve multiple felonies.
 First I would have to boost the drugs and syringe from the ER where I was a trusted employee.
 Second I’d have transport the medications with the intent to misuse them and then third, I’d have to sneak up on the social work hating Mr. Puffy and needle hug him and hope to hell he wasn’t allergic to phenothiazines.
 And I’d be doing it on a busy street not far from the North East Division headquarters of the Los Angeles Police Department where I knew a few cops.
-And I would be almost directly across the street from that topless bar.
+And I would be almost directly across the street from that topless bar with a lot of foot traffic.
 Pretty risky.
 But I was growing tired of the total inability of anybody to do anything to alter the course of Mr. Puffy’s life.
 I hated my helplessness as much as he probably hated his own.

 Of course, I never did steal the Haldol, that was just a dream too.
 But I did drop food once in a while and sometimes a blanket or more clothes to layer into.
 Then one night, he was gone and I never saw him again.
 The out of place topless bar disappeared a few months later although I doubt if there was a connection.
 No more temptations on the ride home.
 No more moral quandaries in the early morning hours of my own desperation.

-Now there is a medical marijuana dispensary and a musicians rehearsal studio in the building where the topless joint was but they’re locked up by the time I come home.
+There is a medical marijuana dispensary and a musicians rehearsal studio in the building where the topless joint was but they’re locked up by the time I come home.
 Sometimes I swing by the Burrito King at Sunset and Alvarado and get a beer and some tacos.
 I don’t pay any attention to the homeless guys nearby or the junkies that Linda Ronstadt sang about in of one her songs called Carmalita so many years ago.

 Just saving myself now…